 This controversy is one of the most pressing issues among food lovers.
-You start to question yourself and think you must have made a mistake, but you hear or see others call it a pie.
+You start questioning yourself and thinking you must have made a mistake, but you hear or see others call it a pie.

-If you can call pizza a pie, does that mean it’s okay to call a pie a pizza?
+If you can call pizza a pie, does that mean it’s okay to call pie pizza?

 This argument stops you from having second thoughts.